My favorite gear

 Sony ZV-E10 with the kit lens

-Viltrox E-Mount lens (this comes out to 35mm equivalent)
+Viltrox E-Mount lens (on this camera this comes out to 35mm equivalent)

 iPhone 12 Mini for older videos